Viper-Dude/elite-dangerous-elite-mining-voiceattack/README.md

 - Streamlined controls for efficient mining workflow

 ## Installation
-1. Download the `EliteMining.zip` file from this repository.
+1. Download the `EliteMining v01.00.rar` file from this repository.
-2. Install all content in this zip file to your voiceattack app folder.
+2. Install all content in this rar file to your voiceattack app folder.
 3. In VoiceAttack, go to **Profile > Import Profile**.from you voiceattack app
 4. Select EliteMining-Profile.vap.